gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_factory.md

 This module provides foundations to create aggregators.
-Currently only Aptos Framework (0x1) can create them, so this module helps to wrap the constructor of <code>Aggregator</code> struct so that only a system account can initialize one.
+Currently only Aptos Framework (0x1) can create them, so this module helps to wrap the constructor of `Aggregator` struct so that only a system account can initialize one.
 In the future, this might change and aggregators can be enabled for the public.